top of page

 Nancy's Kitchen is a popular restaurant that serves authentic Peranakan food.
 You can try their popular appetiser Top Hats (pai tee) and few dishes including non-spicy fried egg cincalok (fermented shrimps), spicy chicken candlenut (one of their signature dishes), steamed fish paste (otak-otak), water spinach, chicken in tamarind, etc (we tried these in two visits).

-These pai tee (above) are called "Top Hats" due to the crispy cups looking like inverted Englishmen's top hats.
+These pai tee are called "Top Hats" due to the crispy cups looking like inverted Englishmen's top hats.

-A sumptuous Peranakan meal at Nancy's.
 Nancy's Kitchen also serves popiah (spring rolls), nyonya cendol and nyonya cakes, which are great options for afternoon tea.

-11am to 5pm; Fri/Sat/P.Holiday: 11am to 9pm | Closed on Tuesday
+11am to 3:30pm; 5pm to 9pm (Wed & Thur: 11am to 5pm) | Closed on Tuesday

 2. Sun May Hiong Satay House (新味香沙爹屋)

-Sun May Hiong Satay House serves mainly pork satays, and they do have offal satays like pig intestine and pig liver.
-They have chicken satays too, sometimes.
-The satays here are usually slightly charred with a smoky taste that adds some flavours to the meat.
-They use peanut-pineapple sauce, which is not spicy but sour-sweet (wonder if it is a local characteristic to add pineapple to spicy peanut sauce).
+Despite it being a stone's throw away from Melaka Old Town, Sun May Hiong Satay House does attract large crowds during weekends.
+The satay house serves mainly pork satays and offal (pig intestine and pig liver) satays.
+They do have chicken satays.
+The satays are usually grilled until slightly charred with a smoky taste that adds some flavours to the meat.
+The satays are eaten with peanut-pineapple sauce, which is mild-spicy but more sour-sweet.

 3. Xiang Ji Satay House (祥记沙爹屋)